 To make the Under Construction page the only visible page on your site, drag and drop other pages to the Not Linked section in the Pages panel.
 You can also move the Under Construction page to the Not Linked section to remove it from navigation menus.

-We recommend this step if you use a Regular Page as your Under Construction page.
+We recommend this step if you use a Layout Page as your Under Construction page.